Pleural Thickening

 Is Pleural Thickening Serious?

 Pleural thickening is not always serious.
-The condition can be serious as it becomes more advanced and limits lung function.
-Pleural thickening is also often an indicator of a serious underlying condition.
-For instance, pleural thickening may be a sign of malignant mesothelioma cancer.
+However, it can cause more noticeable symptoms as it progresses and begins to limit lung function.
+Pleural thickening may also indicate an underlying condition, such as malignant mesothelioma cancer.

 Whether malignant or benign, pleural thickening cannot be cured.
 However, treatment can help manage symptoms.